Dear Friends of Green Crescent,

 Green Crescent organized the 2nd International Symposium on Drug Policy and Public Health in WOW Istanbul Hotel & Convention Center.

-- The Green Crescent Consultancy Center (YEDAM) which provides free psycho-social support service has brought benefit to 37 thousand and 600 people.
+- The Green Crescent Counseling Center (YEDAM) which provides free psycho-social support service has brought benefit to 37 thousand and 600 people.

 - Drug use decreases the IQ level by 6.8 rate.